mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 Enlarge the window and login using the default username ***redhat*** and the password also ***redhat***

+You'll see a screen like this.
+Click the *App Launcher* menu on the bottom.
+If you don't see it click *Activities* on top.

 Open a terminal in the virtual box.
 # TODO INSTRUCTIONS TO GET A COMMAND WINDOW IN THE VIRTUAL BOX